Monthly Archives: September 2013

 These broccoli-stuffed potatoes make a great main dish for families who have a taste for both of these well-loved veggies.
 For an easy meal, serve with tossed salad (add black beans or chickpeas) and corn on the cob.

 Just about any type of tempeh—soy, quinoa, sesame, wild rice—works well in this stew, which tastes even better the next day.
 It’s a lovely main dish option for the Thanksgiving table, though you can make it any time you crave something hearty and warming.
 Cranberry-Orange Sauce is a perfect accompaniment.
-Contributed by Leslie Cerier, from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking*.
-Photos by Hannah Kaminsky.
+Contributed by Leslie Cerier, from Going Wild […]

 Have a fabulous celebration with these mashed potatoes and gravy, a must-have on the dinner table during the holidays — they’re a welcome addition for both vegan Thanksgiving and Christmas dinner menus.
 Try some of the variations for both recipes and make it even more fun!
 Contributed by Beverly Lynn Bennett, from The Complete Idiot’s Guide to Vegan Living*. […]